fu-sen/strapdown/README.md

 <https://github.com/arturadib/strapdown>

 The domain `strapdownjs.com` used in the original version does not seem to work anymore.\
-Therefore this tag does not currently work.
+Therefore this tag does not currently work:

 ```
 <script src="http://strapdownjs.com/v/0.2/strapdown.js"></script>